oceanumeric/cs106/README.md

 Steps to use stanford libraries.

-0. Make sure you have cmake installed (If it is not installed and it is your personal laptop, install using: sudo apt install cmake .
-For machines in CSC or LHC labs, ignore this step)
+0. Make sure you have cmake installed (If it is not installed and it is your personal laptop, install using: sudo apt install cmake.

 1. Right click and select open in terminal in the folder you have just extracted